Emma Wikén

-Emma Christina Wikén (born 1 May 1989) is a Swedish cross-country skier who competes in the cross-country World Cup.
+Emma Christina Wikén (born 1 May 1989) is a Swedish retired cross-country skier who competed in the cross-country World Cup.
 During the Swedish championships in skiathlon in Falun 2013, Wikén won gold.
 At the 2014 Winter Olympics, Wikén won gold in the 4 × 5 km relay along with Ida Ingemarsdotter, Anna Haag and Charlotte Kalla.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).